 a.
-Encourage the owner of Parcel E Le Chamonix to participate in good faith with the owners of the Parcel D Pond Lots, Parcel F Lot 161-CR and Parcel G Gondola Station to develop the parcels together pursuant to an integrated and coordinated development plan with the goal of creating a large flagship hotel site utilizing the entirety of Parcel D Pond Lots.
-Parcel E Le Chamonix, Parcel F 161-CR and Parcel G Gondola Station consistent with the overall development and uses identified in the Development Table.
-It is anticipated that the affected parcel owners could achieve the desired coordination by various means, including, without limitation: (1) a replat combining Parcel D Pond Lots, Parcel E Le Chamonix, Parcel F 161-CR and Parcel G Gondola Station to accommodate the entire project; (2) development of separate structures on each parcel in line with the development identified for each parcel as noted in the Development Table, which development pods could be phased and would be tied together to address necessary and appropriate integrated operation and management requirements, as well as vehicular and pedestrian access, utility extensions, parking, mechanical facilities, loading docks, back of the house space, and similar areas not dedicated to residential or commercial uses and activities (common space).
-Costs and expenses for designing, constructing and operating common spaces would be fairly allocated between the parcels.
-The town will cooperate and assist the parcel owners in attempts to create a PUD or development agreement for Parcel D Pond Lots, Parcel E Le Chamonix, Parcel F 161-CR and Parcel G Gondola Station that lays the foundation for a flagship hotel and for the mutually beneficial, combined and coordinated development of these parcels consistent with the policies of the Comprehensive Plan, which may involve the use of an independent third-party facilitator with extensive experience in land development and asset evaluation to facilitate the creation of a coordinated development plan for Parcel D Pond Lots, Parcel E Le Chamonix, Parcel F 161-CR and Parcel G Gondola Station.
+Encourage the owner of Parcel E - Le Chamonix to participate in good faith with the owners of the Parcel - D Pond Lots, Parcel F Lot 161 CR and Parcel G Gondola Station to - develop the parcels together pursuant to an integrated and - coordinated development plan with - the goal of creating a large flagship - hotel site utilizing the entirety of - Parcel D Pond Lots, Parcel E Le - Chamonix, Parcel F 161-CR and - Parcel G Gondola Station - consistent with the overall - development and uses identified in the Development Table.
+It is - anticipated that the affected parcel - owners could achieve the desired - coordination by various means, including, without limitation: (1) a - replat combining Parcel D Pond Lots.
+Parcel E Le Chamonix.
+Parcel F 161 CR and Parcel G Gondola - Station to accommodate the entire - project; (2) development of - separate structures on each parcel in line with the development - identified for each parcel as noted - in the Development Table, which-- development pods could be phased and would be tied together to - address necessary and appropriate - integrated operation and - management requirements, as well - as vehicular and pedestrian access, utility extensions, parking, - mechanical facilities, loading docks, back of the house space, - and similar areas not dedicated to - residential or commercial uses and - activities (common space).
+Costsand expenses for designing, constructing and operating - common spaces would be fairly - allocated between the parcels.
+The town will cooperate and assist the parcel owners in attempts to create for Parcel D Pond Lots, Parcel E Le